MiessiGomes/pneumonia_classifier/README.md

 - **Evaluate the model:** `python evaluate.py`
 - **Predict a single image:** `python predict.py <path_to_image>`
 - **Start the API:** `uvicorn api:app --reload`

+## The Model
+**The generated model is not in the repository because it has exceeded the file size limit.
+It will be necessary to train a model and generate it to use the project.**